fastlib/INFOMQNM-Public/README.md

 - Study design should include:
     - more than 1 independent variable and
     - either >1 dependent variable or a within subject factor design (i.e., repeated measures) (both is also fine)
-- Your research question needs to be answered using one omnibustest (one large statistical test) and multiple post-hoc analyses
+- Your research question needs to be answered using one omnibustest (one large statistical test) and (multiple) post-hoc analyses
 - Suggest post-hoc analysis or supplementary analysis including an appropriate type of regression analysis or a well-justified alternative
 - Note: You have only 2-2.5 weeks to write!
 - A LaTex template is available in [the project proposal folder](Proposal)
 - Adhere to the section outline as presented in the template!
-- We will sent the report back if you fail to adhere to the template or page limit.
+- We will send the report back if you fail to adhere to the template or page limit (i.e., max.
+6 pages excluding figures, tables, and refs).
+- Double check your report when handing it in.
+It will be send back when obvious errors are still present (e.g., unfinished sentences, copied text, etc.)
+- Generative AI is not allowed to write text (see [Use of generative AI](#use-of-generative-ai))
 - **Send in your proposal in .PDF format by email before Tue.
 14/05/2024 11:00**
 - See the project proposal document for more details.

 ### 4. Project proposal feedback and Go/No-Go
 - After handing in the project proposal, you'll receive feedback on **Thu.
-16/04/2024 between 13:15 and 18:00**
+16/05/2024 between 13:15 and 18:00**
 - Based on the feedback you'll either get a:
     - Go: You can begin working on phase 2 of the project
     - No-Go: Don't worry, you'll have to update the proposal based on the feedback you received before you can proceed :)